ODonnchadha/asp-net-core-automation-testing/README.md

 gci -include TestResults,coverage -recurse | remove-item -force -recurse
 ```

+## AUTOMATION TESTING STRATEGIES WITH ASP.NET CORE by Erik Dahl

 - OVERVIEW:
   - Great automated tests that can be run while developing an ASP.NET Core application enables quality, reliability, and even continuous delivery.
 This course will teach you how to create and execute such a set of tests using .NET technologies.